 Start in Afghanistan and end in Zimbabwe, but let PIW take you on your global poetry tour.
 You won’t need a passport to cross borders and listen to the many voices you’ll hear only in this international community.
 In addition to informative articles, audio/video recordings, and interviews, PIW offers thousands of poems in their original language and English translations.

-New-Kid-on-the-Block TSP, while last on the list alphabetically, more than holds its own against the longer-established sites, offering an engaging blog with poetry reviews and essays on craft, accompanied by beautiful photography; an e-daily with unique monthly themes and art, Every Day Poems, that celebrates words’ power to move us, surprise us, or make us laugh; the award-winning T. S. Poetry Press; a newly launched store; and a supportive community that was among the first to use Twitter to write collaborative poetry.
+An engaging magazine-style site with poetry reviews and essays on craft, accompanied by beautiful photography; an e-daily with unique monthly themes and art, Every Day Poems, that celebrates words’ power to move us, surprise us, or make us laugh; the award-winning T. S. Poetry Press; a newly launched store; and a supportive community that was among the first to use Twitter to write collaborative poetry.

 Buy a year of Every Day Poems, just $2.99— Read a poem a day, become a better poet.
 In February we’re exploring the theme Red.